-The Doctors Bruce and Lee Foundation Library has selected the following Book Club selections for the fall season:
+The Doctors Bruce and Lee Foundation Library’s Book Club has selected the following books to read and discuss during the winter/spring season:

 February 25 – The Book of Lost Friends, by bestselling author Lisa Wingate, brings to life startling stories from actual “Lost Friends” advertisements that appeared in Southern newspapers after the Civil War, as newly freed slaves desperately searched for loved ones who had been sold away.

 March 18 – The Exiles by Christina Baker Kline, author of the #1 New York Times bestseller Orphan Train, shares an emotionally resonant historical story that captures the hardship, oppression, opportunity and hope of a trio of women’s lives – two English convicts and an orphaned Aboriginal girl – in nineteenth-century Australia.